andreasfrisch/boardgame_cardboard_machines/ideas.md

 * Mines (place a mine marker on the board after leaving a spot)
 * Oil (place an oil marker to the side of the card)
 * Jet Boost (Move up to two extra spaces immediately, roll an additional stress die this turn)

+### Speed Boost Spaces
+Some spaces good let players move faster, thus making board advancement less predictable

+### Row displacement on same board
+Currently the rows on the board are always displaced in the same way.
+It would allow better tracks if the individual rows could be displaced.